 At the passport control points (located on either side of the ‘Thai-Myanmar Friendship Bridge’ river crossing), there are separate windows for foreigners – you do not have to stand in the same (sometimes long) line as the locals.
 The border is located about one kilometre from Myawaddy bus station on the Myanmar side and five kilometres from Mae Sot town on the Thai side; there are usually plenty of motorbike taxis on both sides.

 Mae Sot has daily direct flights and frequent buses to Bangkok and Chiang Mai.

-Foreigners can cross the border into Myanmar at Mae Sai (Thailand, Chiang Rai Province) / Tachileik (Myanmar, Shan State) and travel as far as Keng Tung.
+Foreigners can cross the border at Mae Sai (Thailand, Chiang Rai Province) / Tachileik (Myanmar, Shan State) and travel as far as Keng Tung in Myanmar.
 To travel over land further than this you may need a permit, or you may not be allowed at all.
 However, Keng Tung does have an airport with internal flight connections to destinations such as Mandalay and Yangon.

 Tachileik’s economy is based on cross-border trade and tourism, and Thai baht – not Myanmar kyat – is the main currency.
 To find out more about onwards travel from Tachileik into Myanmar, go to Keng Tung.

 This remote border crossing allows access between Phunaron (Phu Nam Ron) (Thailand – nearest town Kanchanaburi) and Htee Kee (Myanmar, Tanintharyi Division – nearest town Dawei).